Symmetry in neutrino oscillation in matter with non-unitarity

 Hereafter, the ``$\nu$SM'' is a shorthand notation for the neutrino-mass-embedded Standard Model.
 Incorporation of non-unitarity, or unitarity violation (UV),\footnote{ We are aware that in physics literatures UV usually means ``ultraviolet''.
 But, in this paper UV is used as an abbreviation for ``unitarity violation'' or ``unitarity violating''. } is one of the promising ways to discuss physics beyond the $\nu$SM~\cite{Antusch:2006vwa,Escrihuela:2015wra,Blennow:2016jkn,Fong:2016yyh,Fong:2017gke}.
-It turned out that inclusion of the extra ingredient, non-unitarity and the associated UV sector, into the theory facilitates to have an insight toward answering the above utility question.
+It turned out that inclusion of the extra ingredients, non-unitarity and the associated UV sector, into the theory facilitates to have an insight toward answering the above utility question.
 For concreteness, we examine in this paper the DMP-UV perturbation theory formulated in ref.~\cite{Minakata:2021nii}.
-The DMP theory~\cite{Denton:2016wmg}, the unique ``globally valid''~\cite{Minakata:2022yvs} framework after the Agarwalla {\it et al.} perturbation theory~\cite{Agarwalla:2013tza}, and its extensions have been studied in a variety of contexts~\cite{Parke:2019vbs,Minakata:2020oxb,Parke:2019jyu}.
+The DMP theory~\cite{Denton:2016wmg}, the unique ``globally valid''~\cite{Minakata:2022yvs} framework after the Agarwalla {\it et al.} perturbation theory~\cite{Agarwalla:2013tza}, and its extensions have been studied in a variety of contexts, e.g., in ref.~\cite{Parke:2019vbs,Minakata:2020oxb,Parke:2019jyu}.
 Our investigation will reveal the characteristically new two features (visit section~\ref{sec:SF-solution-UV} for more about the both items): \begin{itemize}